RockefellerArchiveCenter/archivematica-local/appendix.md

 * Transfers can be sent to and stored in all locations on both pipelines
 * All integrations work as expected

-Errors as they occur will be communicated to the Archivematica Product Owner, who will work with Artefactual to resolve them.
+Errors will be reported to the Archivematica Product Owner, who will work with Artefactual to resolve them.
 When testing is complete, the Archivematica Product Owner will alert Artefactual and key staff.